adamgot/python-plexlibrary/README.rst

   * Required for matching any library items that use the TheTVDB agent with the items from the lists (if those items do not include a TheTVDB ID)

   * Shouldn't be necessary for Trakt, as those usually all have TVDB IDs.

+  * Required for matching TV shows sourced from IMDb

 Getting started
 ---------------